Bishopsgate Library: Co-operation

 Bishopsgate Library has extensive collections documenting the history and activities of the co-operative movement in London, Essex and the South East, including the archives of individual activists such as Robert Leckie Marshall (1913-2008) and Caroline Ganley, and organisations such as the London Co-operative Society and the Women's Co-operative Guild.

 The Co-operative Movement Collection includes a wide range of books, pamphlets, reports and journals concerning the history of the movement, alongside material produced by a wide variety of organisations, such as the Co-operative Party, International Co-operative Alliance and Women's Co-operative Guild.

 Protest and campaigning

 Collections relating to the history of protest and campaigning includes the archives of individual activists such as Mavis Middleton and Peter Hunot, and organisations such as the Stop the War Coalition, Freedom Press and Republic.

 The Library's archives and printed material also cover a wide variety of topics including republicanism, pacifism, the anti-nuclear movement, colonial freedom movements, anarchism, animal rights and conscientious objection.

-Filming location
+In the media

 The library has served as a filming location, with scenes from My Policeman filmed there.
+The Log Books, an award-winning podcast about the history of the LGBTQ+ helpline Switchboard, uses material from the Switchboard archives at the Bishopsgate Institute to tell stories of the volunteers who have staffed the helpline since 1974.
+In January 2026, podcast hosts Adam Zmith and Tash Walker published The Log Books: Voices of Queer Britain and the Helpline that Listened, using the Bishopsgate Archives as key source material.